 MEETING LOCATIONS & TIMES

 1st meeting location is ALWAYS the City of Lake Oswego’s West End Building (WEB), 4101 Kruse Way.
 Park in back of building in the lower parking lot.

 AWHD Airport Way Home Depot.
 I-205 exit 24B onto NE Airport Way, then left on NE Glenn Widing Dr.

 CFM Clackamas Fred Meyer.
 I-205 exit 12-A. Park in N parking lot near Elmer’s Pancake House.

-EOT End of the Tr.
-Interpretive Center.
+EOT End of the Trail Interpretive Center.
 I-205 exit 9, left on McLoughlin Blvd, left on 14th St, left on Washington St.

-JBC Jantzen Beach Center.
+JBT Jantzen Beach Target.
 I-5 exit 308, then left on N Hayden Island & left on N Parker.
-Park in the SW corner of the Office Depot lot.
+Park in the SE corner of the Target lot.